Virginia General Assembly tackles issues affecting the Chesapeake Bay and its watershed

 Jack Frye, Virginia director of the Chesapeake Bay Commission, which has been focusing on accelerating efforts to exclude livestock from streams, noted that the demand from farmers for cost-share for this BMP alone has far exceeded available funding in the last couple of years .
 Adequate funding for agricultural cost-share, said Frye, will help ensure that that Virginia doesn’t fall further behind on its commitments.

 In the urban sector, conservationists are keeping a wary eye towards any legislation that would water down stormwater regulations that went into effect on July 1, after a decade-long effort to increase pollution reduction requirements on construction and other activities.
 “We’d like to see this new program mature before we make any changes,” Jennings said.

 One proposed bill would have exempted houses of worship – many of which have large impervious parking areas – from paying locally implemented stormwater utility fees.
-That bill has already been tabled for the year with lawmakers reluctant to legislate while a lawsuit ensues between Isle of Wight County and a church seeking an exemption.
+However, lawmakers are reluctant to legislate while a lawsuit ensues between Isle of Wight County and a church seeking an exemption.

 Other legislation would exempt agricultural structures with footprint of less than 2,500 square feet from new stormwater management requirements and provide a regulatory definition of “impervious cover” that excludes unpaved farm roads that are closed to public travel.

 Legislators will consider a budget amendment that would fund staff for the currently un-funded Shoreline Erosion Assistance program.
 Another bill would establish a “community wastewater fund” to provide easier access to funding for sanitary system upgrades for communities with clusters of houses that have a high percentage of failing septic systems.